Filpon/super-auth/README.md

 ## Configuration

 Updating the config.py file in the backend with your Keycloak server details, including the realm, client ID, and client secret.
-Modifying the NGINX configuration file (nginx.conf) as needed to point to your FastAPI and ReactJS applications.
+Modifying the NGINX configuration files (nginx.conf, site.conf) as needed to point to your FastAPI and ReactJS applications.

 ## Running the Application Components